Cite It

 A guide to annotated bibliographies from Cornell University.

 The Online Writing Lab (OWL) at Purdue University houses writing resources and instructional material, and we provide these as a free service of the Writing Lab at Purdue.
-Students, members of the community, and users worldwide will find information to assist with many writing projects.

 A teachers’ guide to primary sources from the Library of Congress.
 Explains using primary sources in the classroom.